The facts: How climate change affects people living in poverty

 Tens of millions of people are expected to be forced from their homes in the next decade as a result of climate change.
 This would be the biggest refugee crisis the world has ever seen.

-Between 2030 and 2050, climate change is expected to kill an additional 250,000 people each year, from malnutrition, malaria, diarrhea and heat stress, while continuing to jeopardize clean air, safe drinking water and sufficient food supply.
+In 2017, the World Health Organization reported climate change is expected to kill an additional 250,000 people every year between 2030 and 2050, from climate-linked malnutrition, malaria, diarrhea and heat stress, all while continuing to jeopardize clean air, safe drinking water and sufficient food supply.

 How is Mercy Corps helping?